 The Burmese government has made several changes to import protocols and the utilization of foreign currency in country in an effort to control the supply of U.S. dollars and reduce its trade deficit.
-The Central Bank of Myanmar (CBM) set the exchange rate at 1,580 Myanmar Kyats per USD and mandates that all trade and non-trade income be converted into Myanmar Kyat within one working day.
-However, CBM recently allowed importers and exporters to have bank accounts in both Chinese Yuan and Thai Baht at Authorized Dealer Licensed (AD) banks in order to facilitate border trade.
-Burma also increased the number of goods that require an import license in order to control what products are imported.
-Importers now need to obtain an import license for about 80 percent of the lines in the harmonized tariff schedule.
-The foreign currency controls have made it difficult for importers to obtain foreign currency from CBM in order to get import licenses.
+The Central Bank of Myanmar (CBM) set the exchange rate at 2,100 Myanmar kyats per U.S. dollars and mandates that all trade and non-trade income be converted into Myanmar kyat within one working day.
+However, CBM recently allowed importers and exporters to have bank accounts in both Chinese yuan and Thai baht at Authorized Dealer Licensed (AD) banks in order to facilitate border trade.
+The CBM has encouraged the use of Chinese yuan and Thai baht to make payments for imports but still allows the use of U.S. dollars for imports due to challenges with suppliers only accepting U.S. dollars as payment.
+The Burmese government requires all importers to apply for an import license through Tradenet 2.0.
+Burma continues to restrict the import of goods that compete with domestically produced goods to reduce the volume of import as much as possible.

 The Department of Trade (DOT), Ministry of Commerce (MOC) announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port.
-The DOT issued Export/Import Bulletin 6/2022 (See Appendix I) on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
-DOT claims that importers were taking advantage of the seven-day grace period during which DOT would allow the application of imported goods that had not received the required licenses and permits.
+The DOT issued Export/Import Bulletin 6/2022 on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.